Chrischn/Project-Tessera/README.md

 * Loading of .nif files works (only meshes are drawn in 3D for now)

+Summary: In its current state it's possible to load a .nif file in 3D and see it's mesh model.

 ### Goals
 * Rework the build pipe (Scons -> CMake?)